Sport in Malaysia: Racquet sports

-The Malaysia national badminton team has won 6 silver medals and 3 bronze medals in badminton in the Olympic Games since the sport was first introduced to the Olympics in 1992.
-In 1992 Razif Sidek and Jalani Sidek won the bronze medal in men's doubles.
+The Malaysia national badminton team has won 6 silver medals and 5 bronze medals in badminton in the Olympic Games since the sport was first introduced to the Olympics in 1992.
+In 1992, Razif Sidek and Jalani Sidek became the first ever Malaysian Olympic medallists, winning the bronze medal in men's doubles.
 In 1996, Rashid Sidek won the bronze medal in men's singles while Cheah Soon Kit and Yap Kim Hock won the silver medal in men's doubles.
 Lee Chong Wei won three silver medals in men's singles each in 2008, 2012 and 2016.
 In 2016, Chan Peng Soon and Goh Liu Ying won silver medals in mixed doubles while Tan Wee Kiong and Goh V Shem won silver medals in men's doubles.
-In 2021, Aaron Chia and Soh Wooi Yik won bronze medal in Men's Doubles.
+Aaron Chia and Soh Wooi Yik won two bronze medals in men's doubles each in 2021 and 2024.
+In 2024, Lee Zii Jia won bronze medal in men's singles.

-In singles, the top men's shuttler is world number 5 Lee Zii Jia while Malaysia's best women's singles shuttler is Soniia Cheah ranked world number 39.
-National top men's doubles pair, Aaron Chia and Soh Wooi Yik are placed world number 6 followed by Ong Yew Sin and Teo Ee Yi who are ranked world number 10 and also followed by Goh Sze Fei and Nur Izzuddin who are ranked world number 12 while the top women's doubles pair, Pearly Tan and Thinaah Muralitharan are ranked world number 10 and mixed doubles pair, Chan Peng Soon and Goh Liu Ying are ranked world number 8 followed by world number 9 pair Tan Kian Meng and Lai Pei Jing in the BWF World Ranking (as of 17 May 2022).
-The Malaysia national badminton team is ranked world number 7 in the BWF World Team Ranking (as of 3 August 2021).
+In singles, where Malaysia has a weaker team than the doubles, the top men's shuttler is world number 10 Lee Zii Jia, followed by world number 24 Leong Jun Hao and world number 45 Justin Hoh. while Malaysia's best women's singles shuttler is Goh Jin Wei ranked world number 43, followed by world number 50 Letshanaa Karupathevan and world number 75 Kisona Selvaduray.
+National top men's doubles pair, Goh Sze Fei and Nur Izzuddin are placed world number 2, followed by Aaron Chia and Soh Wooi Yik who are ranked world number 5 as well as Man Wei Chong and Tee Kai Wun who are ranked world number 7 while the top women's doubles pair, Pearly Tan and Thinaah Muralitharan are ranked world number 4, followed by Go Pei Kee and Teoh Mei Xing at 25 and Ong Xin Yee and Carmen Ting at 60.
+Top mixed doubles pair, Goh Soon Huat and Shevon Jemie Lai are ranked world number 3 followed by world number 5 pair Chen Tang Jie and Toh Ee Wei as well as world number 14 pair Hoo Pang Ron and Cheng Su Yin in the BWF World Ranking (as of 6 May 2025).
+The Malaysia national badminton team is ranked world number 4 alongside Japan national badminton team in the BWF World Team Ranking (as of 1 April 2025).